 You're going to have to push and dig.
-Remind them they're here 'cause they want to change, and that it's only going to work if they're reallv honest with themselves.
-If they don't deal with what they did, thev're sentencing themselves to repeating it again later.
-One way of establishing enough trust for them to go there is to share stories from your own experience about fucking up and getting through it.
+Remind them they're here 'cause they want to change, and that it's only going to work if they're honest really themselves.
+If they don't with what they did, they're sentencing themselves to repeating later.
+One again way of establishing enough trust for them to go there is to share stories from your own experience about fucking up and getting through it.
 It can be challenging to do that without sounding like you've got it all figured out (which usually is pretty alienating) but it's one tactic.

-Another way to get them to look deep into their bag of dirty laundry (which is hard even under normal circumstances for most people) is to walk them through the consequences.
+Another way to get them to look deep into their bag of is hard laundry (which even under circumstances for most people) is to walk them through the consequences.
 There's a fine line between threatening someone and letting them know what the real life price is for not dealing.
-Like A, needs to go through their own process, and ideally they get that their life is fucked if they don't pick up the pieces themselves.
+Like ▲, ★ needs to go through their own process, and ideally they get that their life is fucked if they don't pick up the pieces themselves.
 But personal growth isn't always a strong enough motivating factor.
 You might need to remind them that their actions affect the people in the community, and if they don't shape up, the community gets to affect them back - however it sees fit, and that might not be pretty.

-Step 3 - Write down the history of abuse For both \triangle and \bigstar (in separate dumpsters of course) You can be writing down their story while they talk, but whatever you write is for them to keep.
+Step 3 - Write down the history of abuse

+For both ▲ and ★ (in separate dumpsters of course)

+You can be writing down their story while they talk, but whatever you write is for them to keep.
 Start with the very first fucked up incident they can remember whether it was verbal, physical, emotional or otherwise.
 If they start with something physical, ask questions to see if they had any inklings that something wasn't right before that - arguments, negative comments, emotional blackmail, etc. and include that stuff too.
 Continue through to the most recent events.
 During this part you are mostly listening and asking questions.